Barcelona, Venezuela: Spanish colonization

-Venezuelan Independence
+Venezuelan independence

-After forced abdications of the King by Napoleon Bonaparte, the Spanish territories in the Americas began to agitate for autonomy.
-In Venezuela a series of Junta governments took authority in the name of the deposed King Ferdinand after 19 April 1810, that led to the formation of local juntas.
-A meeting was convened in the city of Barcelona to proclaim the independence of the province of Barcelona (which included both the district of Barcelona and the province of Cumana), on the 27 April.
+After forced abdications of the King Ferdinand VII by Napoleon Bonaparte, the Spanish territories in the Americas began to agitate for autonomy.
+In Venezuela a series of Junta governments took authority in the name of the deposed king after 19 April 1810, that led to the formation of local juntas.
+A meeting was convened in the city of Barcelona to proclaim the independence of the province of Barcelona (which included both the district of Barcelona and the province of Cumaná), on the 27 April.
 On 11 July 1810, the Supreme Junta of Caracas included Barcelona Province as one of the provinces that did not recognize the authority of the Spanish government.
 This led to a civil conflict between those who wanted independence from the Spanish crown and many who still recognized the authority of Spain.

-The return of Francisco de Miranda to Venezuela ultimately led to the Declaration of Independence on 5 July 1811, which was quickly followed by a Civil War between those provinces who remained loyal to Spain, and the Cadiz Cortes, and those that sought complete independence.
+The return of Francisco de Miranda to Venezuela ultimately led to the Declaration of Independence on 5 July 1811, which was quickly followed by a Civil War between those provinces who remained loyal to Spain, and the Cortes of Cádiz, and those that sought complete independence.
 In 1811, during the Venezuelan Independence War, La Casa Fuerte ('The House-Fort', 'The Strong House'), a building near the centre of town, located on the Avenida 5 de Julio set the scene for the period.
 Built on the ruins of the old Convento de San Francisco, to house the administrative government of the area, but turned into a fortification by Republican defenders to protect the city from the attacks of the Spanish authorities.
-On 17 April 1817, the house was taken and destroyed by royalist forces, who killed all 1600 people barricaded inside.
+On 17 April 1817, the house was taken and destroyed by royalist forces, who killed all 1,600 people barricaded inside.

 After the fall of the First Republic, the royalist authorities continued to maintain the limits and structures of the province of Barcelona.
-But in 1821, it was integrated into the province of Guyana, and along with Cumana and Margarita, it began to function as part of the Department of the Orinoco.
+But in 1821, it was integrated into the Guayana Province, and along with Cumaná and Margarita, it began to function as part of the Department of the Orinoco.

 Barcelona's autonomy was re-established in 1830, and became a center during a second round of Independence battles, where important men like General José Antonio Páez headquartered, or after Independence when Antonio Guzmán Blanco spent time.